Xilinx/Vitis_Libraries/dsp/docs/rst/class_xf_dsp_aie_widget_api_cast_widget_api_cast_graph.rst

         - TT_DATA

         - describes the type of individual data samples input to and output from the function.
 This is a typename and must be one of the following: int16, cint16, int32, cint32, float, cfloat.

     *
+        - TP_IN_API

+        - defines the input interface type.
+0 = Window, 1 = Stream

+    *
+        - TP_OUT_API

+        - defines the output interface type.
+0 = Window, 1 = Stream

+    *
+        - TP_NUM_INPUTS

+        - describes the number of input stream interfaces to be processed.
+When 2 inputs are configured, whe data will be read sequentially from each.

+    *
         - TP_WINDOW_VSIZE